ethangyllenhaal/CARC_pipelines/QuickBytes/GATK_markdown.md

 		-I $src/alignments/${sample}.sam \
 		-M $src/bams/${sample}_dedup_metrics.txt \
 		--tmp-dir $src/alignments/dedup_temp \
-		-O $src/bams/{$sample}_dedup.bam
+		-O $src/bams/${sample}_dedup.bam

+We recommend combining these steps per sample for efficiency and smoother troubleshooting.
+One issue is that we do not want large SAM files piling up.
+This can either be done by piping BWA output directly to MarkDuplicatesSpark or removing the SAM file after each loop.
+In case you want to save the SAM files, we did the latter (this isn’t a bad idea if you have the space, in case there is a problem with generating BAM files).
+If you are doing base recalibration, you can also add “rm ${sample}\_debup.bam” to get rid of needless BAM files.
+Later in the pipeline, we assume you did base recalibration, so will use the {sample}\_recal.bam file.
+If you did not use base recalibration, use {sample}\_dedup.bam file in its place.

+#### Base Quality Score Recalibration (model organisms)

-The final step is to recalibrate base call scores.
+An optional step (and one not taken in the tutorial) is to recalibrate base call scores.
 This applies machine learning to find where quality scores are over or underestimated based on things like read group and cycle number of a given base.
-This is strongly recommended, but is rarely possible for non-model organisms, as a file of known polymorphisms is needed.
+This is recommended, but is rarely possible for non-model organisms, as a file of known polymorphisms is needed.
 Note, however, that it can take a strongly filtered VCF from the end of the pipeline, before running the entire pipeline again (but [others haven’t found much success with this method](https://evodify.com/gatk-in-non-model-organism/)).
 Here is how it looks, with the first line indexing the input VCF file if you haven't already.

 	gatk IndexFeatureFile -I $src[name-of-known-sites].vcf